-The 17 Ward had few forests in the pre-colonial era (Fig. 12).
+The 41st Ward has a few remnant forests (Fig. 12).
+It is imperative to protect them.

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.

 Woody Invasive Species

 Woody invasive species like European buckthorn and bush honeysuckles make up over one in three trees in the region.
 These shrubs were introduced as ornamental specimens, but they have escaped cultivation.
 Birds eat the berries produced by buckthorn and honeysuckle and disperse the seeds into natural areas.
 Both genera are extremely disruptive to native plants and animals.
 They create dense thickets and prevent other species from growing around them (Fig. 13).
 In natural areas, they are one of the leading contributors to reduced oak regeneration.